-Each Water Management District has adopted an ERP Applicant's Handbook Volume II which contains the District-specific design and performance criteria for stormwater quantity, flood control, stormwater quality and any special basin criteria or other requirements that are applicable within the geographic area of the specific water management district.
-This ERP Applicant's Handbook Volume II (Design Requirements for Stormwater Treatment and Management Systems - Water Quality and Water Quantity) is intended for use only within the jurisdictional boundaries of the Southwest Florida Water Management District.
+Each Water Management District has adopted an ERP Applicant's Handbook Volume II ("Volume II") which contains the District-specific design and performance criteria for stormwater quantity, flood control, stormwater quality and any special basin criteria or other requirements that are applicable within the geographic area of the specific water management district.
+This Volume II (Design Requirements for Stormwater Treatment and Management Systems - Water Quality and Water Quantity) is intended for use only within the jurisdictional boundaries of the Southwest Florida Water Management District.

-Together, Applicant's Handbook Volumes I and II (AH I and II) set forth the usual procedures and information used by District staff in the review of permit applications.
+Together, Applicant's Handbook Volumes I and II set forth the usual procedures and information used by District staff in the review of permit applications.
 The overall objective of the review is to ensure that the activities authorized by an ERP are not harmful to the water resources of the District and not inconsistent with the public interest or the overall objectives of the District.

-This AH II is intended to be applicable to those types of projects that involve stormwater management systems that consist of more than just incidental dredging or filling and which require an individual permit or authorization pursuant to Section 403.814(12), F.S. ("10-2 Permits.").
-Many minor "stand-alone" activities or works generally will not give rise to water quantity, flood control or water quality concerns that must be addressed in accordance with the performance standards and design criteria set forth in this AH II.
-However, if a project requires consideration of water quantity, water quality or flood impacts and specific measures or design features in order to demonstrate reasonable assurance that all required conditions for permit issuance have been met, this AH II will be applicable.
+This Volume II is intended to be applicable to those types of projects that involve stormwater management systems that consist of more than just incidental dredging or filling and which require an individual permit or authorization pursuant to Section 403.814(12), F.S. ("10-2 Permits.").
+Many minor "stand-alone" activities or works generally will not give rise to water quantity, flood control or water quality concerns that must be addressed in accordance with the performance standards and design criteria set forth in this Volume II.
+However, if a project requires consideration of water quantity, water quality or flood impacts and specific measures or design features in order to demonstrate reasonable assurance that all required conditions for permit issuance have been met, Volume II will be applicable.

-This AH II provides specific, detailed information to help applicants meet the water quality, water quantity, flood control, construction and design requirements applicable within this District.
-It is incorporated by reference in Rule 40D-4.091, F.A.C., as well as in Chapter 62-330, F.A.C., and, as such, AH II constitutes rules of the DEP and the District.
-The term "Agency" or "District," when used in the AH I or II or in Chapter 62-330, F.A.C., shall refer to the DEP, this District, all Water Management Districts or a delegated local government, as applicable, in accordance with the division of responsibilities specified in the Operating Agreements incorporated by reference in subsection 62-330.010(5), F.A.C., except where a specific agency is otherwise identified.
-AH I and II are written to provide more detail and clarity for the public in understanding the statutory and rule provisions that implement the ERP program, and are intended to be written in an understandable, "user-friendly" format.
+Volume II provides specific, detailed information to help applicants meet the water quality, water quantity, flood control, construction and design requirements applicable within this District.
+It is incorporated by reference in Rule 40D-1.660, F.A.C., as well as in Rule 62-330.010, F.A.C., and, as such, Volume II constitutes rules of the District and DEP.
+The term "Agency" or "District," when used in the Applicant's Handbook Volumes I or II, or in Chapter 62-330, F.A.C., refers to the DEP, this District, all Water Management Districts or a delegated local government, as applicable, in accordance with the division of responsibilities specified in the Operating Agreements as discussed in subsection 62-330.010(3), F.A.C., except where a specific agency is otherwise identified.
+The Applicant's Handbook Volumes I and II are written to provide more detail and clarity for the public in understanding the statutory and rule provisions that implement the ERP program, and are intended to be written in an understandable, "user-friendly" format.